glazjoon/the-matrix/README.md

+# The Matrix Chrome Extension
-# annoying the matrix chrome extension to prank your friends
+Annoying the matrix chrome extension to prank your friends with.
+Don't forget to hide the button.